 When my children were young, we loved to volunteer at the nursing home.
 I still cherish many happy memories of the time we spent with each other and with the residents.

-Some of our favorite activities included playing ball, decorating for Christmas, walking the dogs, and playing BINGO.
-Just the other day, we were talking about the time we went to the nursing home during lunch on Halloween and passed out chocolate kisses to the residents and staff.
+Some of our favorite activities included playing ball games on the memory care unit, decorating for Christmas, walking the dogs, and playing Bingo.
+Just the other day, we talked about the time we went to the nursing home during lunch on Halloween and passed out chocolate kisses to the residents and staff.

 As my children grew older, they chose to continue to volunteer at the nursing home on their own.
-Today, as young adults, their passion for volunteering extends into new areas of interest.
+Today, as young adults, their passion for volunteering extends into several new areas.

 There are lots of benefits to volunteering at the nursing home as a family:

 Your family learns to work together as a team.
 These skills extend back to your home and other areas of life.